 Operating Systems Engineer

 For a better future, my favorite concept is the Principle of Least Privilege, my favorite technology are Microkernel Operating Systems, my favorite programming language is Rust, and I prefer to work on FLOSS (Free/Libre and Open-Source Software).
 In today's complex IT ecosystem, I advocate code reuse and isolation on and of Linux systems, mostly write modern C++ and sometimes even C, and a lot of my previous work is not Open Source.
 My native language is German, I have excellent proficiency in English and an intermediate knowledge of Spanish.
-For non-runtime-critical data processing, my language of choice is Python.
+My language of choice for non-runtime-critical data processing is Python.
 I thrive in an international environment and a discrimination-free workplace is important to me.

 Research Interests & Education